 A proposal typically undergoes a number of revisions between you and your supervisor; once it officially is handed in, it serves as a blueprint for the thesis.
 Your proposal will be graded as part of the Seminar.

-The earliest point in time when you can start working on your thesis is right after you handed in your thesis proposal and gave a talk in the seminar.
-As soon as you got the certificate for the seminar, you have to register your thesis in the same semester or in the semester after you got the certificate.
+The earliest you can start working on your thesis is right after you hand in your thesis proposal and give a talk at the seminar.
+As soon as you get the certificate for the seminar, you have to register your thesis in the same semester or the semester after you got the certificate.

-After you have registered your thesis you have to submit the thesis within the deadline set in the registration.
-For BSc students, this will normally be three months, for MSc students, this will be six months.
+After registering your thesis, you have to submit the thesis within the deadline set in the registration.
+For BSc students, this will typically be three months; for MSc students, this will be six months.

 Successful completion of a thesis consists of the following steps:

-Once you finished the steps described above, you’ll get a certificate (Schein) for the thesis.
+Once you finish the steps described above, you will get a certificate (Schein) for the thesis.
 Congratulations!